 #10 The Arch London

-Anywhere with a Martini Library earns an A in our book.
+Anywhere with a Martini Library gets our seal of approval.
 There’s also something called “Le Salon de Champagne” (with a graffiti ceiling of famous quotes and tasting notes created by award-winning illustrator Sara Fanelli), so pick your poison.
-We’re pretty sure you can’t go wrong.
-Oh, and in case you were worried that it’s only about the booze, the 82 individually designed rooms at The Arch London are spectacular, too.